renehorstmann/rhc/README.md

 - alloc
   - allocator
 - str
-  - size + not be zero terminated
   - view on a string
-  - parse
-- String
+- Str
-  - size + always zero terminated
   - holds a string with an allocator
-- file
-  - file to String
+- File
-  - str to file
+- print
 - log
 - time
   - monotonic, etc.